SFU-CMPT-201/a6-pub/README.md

 will find that all 64 bytes are present in the output of `objdump` in exactly the same order as our program prints out.

+(You can stop recording and come back later, or continue with the next task.)

-### Data and BSS segments
+## Task 1: Understanding the data and BSS segments

 The data and BSS segments store the values for static variables in a program.
 The data segment stores *initialized* global or static variables, while the BSS segment stores *uninitialized* global or static variables.
 For example, if you have `static char *example_string = "This is initialized.\n";` somewhere in your program, it gets stored in the data segment.
 On the other hand, if you have `static char *example_string;` somewhere in your program, it gets stored in the BSS segment.
-Let's do a quick activity to understand this better.
+Let's do an activity to understand this better.
 Make sure you `record`.

 Create a file named `data_and_bss.c` and write the following code.